Knogle/kwipe/README.md

 kwipe also includes the following pseudo random number generators (prng):
 * Mersenne Twister
 * ISAAC

-  In addition to the above, the following prngs will be available in v0.37
 * XORoshiro-256
 * Lagged Fibonacci
 * AES-CTR (openssl)

 These can be used to overwrite a drive with a stream of randomly generated characters.

-kwipe can be found in many [Linux distro repositories](#which-linux-distro-uses-the-latest-kwipe).

 kwipe is also included in [ShredOS](https://github.com/Knogle/shredos.x86_64) which was developed in particular to showcase kwipe as a fast-to-boot standalone method similar to DBAN.
 ShredOS always contains the latest kwipe version.